KiddKailash/KiddKailash/README.md

 # 👋 Hello, I'm Kailash Kidd!

 Welcome to my GitHub!
-I'm a Bachelor of **Design *majoring in Information Environments* & Business Management** student at the University of Queensland.
+I'm a Bachelor of **Design *(in Information Environments)* & Business Management** student at the University of Queensland.
 Here, you’ll find some of my code projects to highlight my skills as a software developer/engineer:

 ## 🛠️ Currently Working On:
 ### 📚 **ClipCard: Create Instant Study Cards**